RivendareChen/interactive_annotation/README.md

 + tqdm==4.19.9

 **usage:**
-1. Dowload the trained model from //www.cs.toronto.edu/polyrnn/models/$FILENAME .
+1. Dowload the trained model from www.cs.toronto.edu/polyrnn/models/$FILENAME .
 2. Unzip it and put the subfolder in the empty mates，at this step you may change their name to match paths in code.
 3. Run the rnn_main.py,that will take some time.
 4. View the output JSON files and tagged images in the output folder.

 **output**
-test case:
+Test case:
 <img src="readme/test_case.png" width="224" />
 Reduced subimages to match 224*224 rgb:
 <img src="readme/subimage.png" width="224" />